 The gravitational-wave observing schedules is divided into Observing Runs, epochs of months to years of operation at fixed sensitivity; down time for construction and commissioning; and transitional Engineering Runs between commissioning and observing runs.
 The long-term observing schedule is shown below.
+Since BNS mergers are a well-studied class of gravitational-wave signals, this figure gives the BNS range for each observing run.

-Engineering Run 14 (ER14) is scheduled to start on 2019-03-04.
-The transition into Observing Run 3 (O3) is planned for 2019-04-01.
+Engineering Run 14 (ER14) started on 2019-03-04.
+The transition into Observing Run 3 (O3) occurred on 2019-04-01.

-During O3, we expect that all three detectors will observe continuously and without significant interruptions for one year.
-It is possible that the Japanese KAGRA detector may come online and become part of the joint gravitational-wave analysis at some point during O3.
+During O3, we expect that three facilities (LHO, LLO, and Virgo) will observe for one year.
+It is possible that the Japanese KAGRA detector may come online and become part of the international gravitational-wave network at some point during O3.
 The near-term observing schedule is shown below, reproduced from.